mendoncanorma/learning-pug/README.md

 > - inline text is not escaped by default
-> - attributes values are escaped by default
+> - attributes values are escaped by default e.g. escape-class-attribute.pug
-> - interpolated values are escaped by default
+> - interpolated values are escaped by default e.g. escape-text.pug
+> - html includes are not escaped

 ### Escape
 | Category | Location |